Skip to main content

 Fluoridation opponents say a growing body of research also has linked fluoride to a host of health problems, and those concerns outweigh any remaining benefits of fluoridated water.

-Earlier this year, one study by a University of Florida College of Public Health and Health Professions researcher.
+One study, by a University of Florida College of Public Health and Health Professions researcher, came earlier this year.
 In it, epidemiologist Ashley Malin found that higher fluoride levels in pregnant women were linked to increased odds of neurobehavioral problems by the time they were 3 years old.

 Opponents also point to the 2015 decision by the US Public Health Service decision to ratchet down the upper limit of fluoridation from a range of 0.7–1.2 milligrams per liter to simply 0.7 milligrams.